turbot/steampipe-mod-azure-insights/dashboards/compute/docs/compute_virtual_machine_scale_set_detail.md

 - Is logging enabled?
 - Which data disks, and network interfaces is it attached to?
 - How is encryption configured?
+- What relationships does the virtual machine scale set have with other resources?